ekeitho/gitty/README.md

 All the app does is call github's api and places the data onto a recycler view.

-- Dagger 2 for dependency injection
+- Dagger 2
+  - dependency injection, by building my own dependency graph
   - allows me to abstract the unwanted details, have more readable code, and increases app launch time.

 - Butterknife